 Theoretical background

 Active learning and self-directed learning represent intertwined and complementary educational methodologies.
-Active learning denotes a learner-centric process wherein individuals assume a central role, employing entrepreneurial strategies and personal investment to catalyze learning processes (Morris, 2019).
-Conversely, self-directed learning centers on the learner's capacity to autonomously activate learning processes, encompassing planning, needs and goal assessment, and evaluation procedures (Gureckis and Markant 2012).
+Active learning is a learner-centered process wherein individuals are personally invested and assume a central role, employing entrepreneurial strategies to catalyze learning (Morris, 2019).
+Self-directed learning hinges on the learner’s capacity to activate learning processes autonomously and encompasses planning, assessments of needs and goals, and evaluation procedures (Gureckis and Markant 2012).

-Scholarly investigations indicate that active learning affords students opportunities to engage with diverse and meaningful tasks, fortifying their perspectives and expanding their knowledge base (Geng, Law, and Niu 2019).
-Additionally, self-directed learning endows students with the capability to take control of their learning journey, nurturing autonomy and skills for lifelong learning (Gureckis and Markant 2012).
+Scholarly investigations have shown that active learning enables students to engage in diverse and meaningful tasks, thereby fortifying their perspectives and expanding their knowledge base (Geng, Law, and Niu 2019).
+Self-directed learning also endows students with the capability to take control of their learning journeys, cultivating autonomy and skills for lifelong learning (Gureckis and Markant 2012).

-The amalgamation of active learning and self-directed learning allows educators to cultivate an environment fostering student engagement, critical thinking, and a profound understanding of the subject matter.
-This synergy empowers students to actively participate in their learning, resulting in more effective and meaningful educational outcomes (Freeman et al. 2014; Wang and Wegerif 2019; Morris and Rohs 2021; Morris 2019).
+Using an amalgamation of active and self-directed learning methodologies, educators can create an environment that fosters students’ engagement, critical thinking, and a deep understanding of the subject matter.
+This synergy empowers students to participate actively in their learning, resulting in more effective and meaningful educational outcomes (Freeman et al. 2014; Wang and Wegerif 2019; Morris and Rohs 2021; Morris 2019).

-Digital technologies encompass diverse hardware and software facilitating communication, access, transmission, and storage of information in a digital milieu.
-These technologies possess the potential to foster active and self-directed learning across various educational settings, enabling students to enhance the learning process and elevate academic performance (Morris and Rohs 2021).
-Through technology, students leverage distinct learning approaches, advancing research and information access in a more convenient and accessible manner (Haleem and others 2022).
+Digital technologies comprise diverse hardware and software, which facilitate communication, access, transmission, and storage of information within a digital milieu.
+They can potentially foster active and self-directed learning across different educational settings, enabling students to enhance their learning process and improve their academic performance (Morris and Rohs 2021).
+Technology enables students to leverage distinct learning approaches, thereby advancing research and facilitating convenient access to information (Haleem et al. 2022).

-The adoption of digital technologies within higher education has witnessed a notable surge in the post-pandemic era (Lockee 2021).
-A prevailing trend in many higher education institutions involves the integration of distance learning with face-to-face instruction, commonly referred to as blended learning.
-Geng, Law, and Niu's investigation (2019) discerned that students immersed in a blended learning environment exhibit heightened levels of social participation and cooperative interactions within the classroom.
-Moreover, their research underscores the substantial and direct influence of self-directed learning on the cognitive presence of students within the blended learning milieu.
-Notably, the technological preparedness of students is posited to exert a discernible impact on the instructional efficacy within integrated learning environments.
+In the post-pandemic era, there has been a surge in the adoption of digital technologies within higher education (Lockee 2021).
+The integration of distance learning with face-to-face instruction, commonly referred to as blended learning, has been a prevailing trend within many higher education institutions.
+Geng, Law, and Niu (2019) found that students who were immersed in a blended learning environment exhibited heightened levels of social participation and cooperative interaction within the classroom.
+Their research underscored the substantial and direct influence of self-directed learning on the students’ cognitive presence within a blended learning milieu.
+Notably, they posited that students’ technological preparedness exerts a discernible impact on instructional efficacy within integrated learning environments.

-Wekerle's scholarly inquiry (2022) corroborates the positive influence of digital technologies on student learning within higher education, particularly accentuating the efficacy when educators utilize these technologies to stimulate student engagement in constructive and interactive learning activities.
-Furthermore, it is asserted that technology use directly contributes to fostering self-directed learning and augmenting student engagement (Rashid and Asghar 2016).
+Wekerle (2022) endorses the positive influence of digital technologies on student learning within higher education.
+In particular, this study highlights the efficacy of these technologies when used by educators to stimulate student engagement within constructive and interactive learning activities.
+Another study by Rashid and Asghar (2016) found that the use of technology fosters self-directed learning and augments student engagement.